Last fact-checked: 14 July 2020

 If you are a healthy adult (at least 18 years old) who is interested in breast augmentation surgery to help with any of the above-listed reasons, you are most likely a suitable candidate.

-However, there is a number of rare complications associated with this surgery (which you can read more about here), so you will need to consult a doctor beforehand, and preferably one who is familiar with or has access to your full medical history.
+However, there are rare complications associated with this surgery (which you can read more about here), so you will need to consult a doctor beforehand, and preferably one who is familiar with or has access to your full medical history.

 Women who receive implants can still breastfeed; again, there are some important considerations which you can read about in more detail here.